fahmidur/sfr-lisp-r1/README.md

 # SFR-Lisp

-A simple toy lisp-1.
+A simple toy lisp-1 interpreter written in C.

-This is not designed to be
-used for anything important, it is merely a learning exercise.
+This is not designed to be used for anything important, it is merely a learning exercise.

 > What I cannot create [in C], I do not understand.
 > -- Richard P. Feynman